Tell Your Medicaid Story

 Hundreds of thousands of Californians with developmental disabilities depend on Medicaid – or will need it in the future – to remain healthy, live in the community, and stay out of costly institutions.

-Your Congressional Representatives and Senators need to know the impact Medicaid has on people’s lives.
+Your Congressional Representatives and Senators need to know the impact Medicaid has on people’s lives so that they can make an informed decision.
 They know that Medicaid provides health coverage but may not realize all the other things Medicaid does, like funding In-Home Support Services (IHSS).

-Please tell us your Medicaid Story and we will make sure it gets told to those who need to hear it.
+Please tell and show us your Medicaid Story and we will make sure it gets told to those who need to hear it.

-Fill out the form below to tell us your story:
+Fill out the form and upload a photo below to tell us your story:

 If you would prefer to hand write your story, please use the options below: